The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Lymphatic drainage

-Short definition: The elimination process of fragmented ink nanoparticles through the lymphatic system.
+Short definition: The elimination of fragmented ink nanoparticles through the lymphatic system.

-Lymphatic drainage is the final step in pigment elimination.
-Once phagocytosed by macrophages, the nanoparticles are transported to regional lymph nodes where waste is filtered.
-Adequate hydration, moderate physical activity, and proximity to lymphatic structures all support this process.
+Lymphatic drainage is the final stage of pigment elimination.
+Once engulfed by macrophages, the nanoparticles are transported to the regional lymph nodes where the waste is filtered.
+Sufficient hydration, moderate physical activity and proximity to lymph nodes all favour this process.

 See also: Macrophages, Central zone, Pigment washout.